Genivia/ugrep/README.md

            %[SEP]$ and %u are switches and do not send anything to the output.

-           The separator used by %F, %H, %N, %K, %B, %S, and %G may be changed  by preceding  the  field  by  %[SEP]$.
-When  [SEP] is not provided, this reverts the separator to the default separator or the separator  speci- fied with --separator.
+           The separator used by the %F, %H, %N, %K, %B, %S and %G fields  may  be changed by preceding the field by %[SEP]$.
+When [SEP] is not provided, this reverts the separator to the default separator  or  the  separator specified with --separator.

            Formatted output is written for each matching pattern, which means that a line may be output multiple times when patterns match more than  once